 Moving to Madrid

-While retirees searching for sunnier shores and a relaxing descent into their twilight years may not exactly relish the prospect of emigrating to Madrid, it’s beyond a doubt the place to go for those looking to further their career, while capitalising on an attractive quality of life.
+While retirees searching for sunnier shores and a relaxing descent into their twilight years may not exactly relish the prospect of emigrating to Madrid, it is beyond a doubt the place to go for those looking to further their career in Spain, while capitalising on an attractive quality of life.

-It’s true that the economic climate in Spain has been ravaged at the hands of recession, but nonetheless, Madrid is still the best city to find a job in the country, boasting both large multinationals and a fair amount of direct foreign investment.
+It’s true that the economic climate in Spain was ravaged at the hands of recession, but the country has already recovered substantially.
+Madrid is the best city to find a job in the country, boasting both large multinationals and a fair amount of direct foreign investment.

-That said, expats should realise that average salaries are on the inferior side, and they don’t look to be improving anytime soon.
+Thankfully for expats, the price of food, eating out and drinking is significantly cheaper than in many other European cities.
+That said, expats should also realise that average salaries are generally inferior to those in other major European capitals, and don’t look to be improving anytime soon.

-In terms of accommodation, expats will find that quality housing in Madrid is hard to find for a good price, and it’s important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.
+In terms of accommodation, expats will find that quality housing in Madrid can be difficult to find for a good price, and it is important to know where to search, how to negotiate and how to make a deal quickly, knowledgeably and efficiently.

 The healthcare system is considered one of the best in Europe, with a high-standard public system available for free for employees in Spain or EU citizens, and private coverage systems on offer for others.

-On the whole, expats living in Madrid will find that the city’s rich history and youthful enterprise makes for an exciting opportunity for individuals and families, alike.
+On the whole, expats living in Madrid will find that the city’s rich history and youthful enterprise make for an exciting opportunity for individuals and families alike.